-Flood Zone Data PFRA Historic Flooding Turloughs located to the east and north east of settlement, no historic flooding noted.
+Flood Zone Data NIFM Historic Flooding Turloughs located to the east and north east of settlement, no historic flooding noted.
 Comment Predicted flood extents noted from the Manulla River, which flows through the settlement in a north westerly direction.
 Lands adjacent to the watercourses are impacted and this is predicted to include existing commercial, and residential property and undeveloped lands.
 Climate Change Moderate sensitivity to increase in flows Conclusion A Stage 3 FRA will be required for any potential development within or adjacent to the Flood Zones.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
-It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
+It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment, this is mandatory for the opportunity site adjacent to the river.
 Risk should be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.